-Notes saved in your browser (via localStorage) stay on your device—until you clear site data, uninstall the browser, or switch computers.
+Notes saved in your browser (via IndexedDB) stay on your device—until you clear site data, uninstall the browser, or switch computers.
 Here's how to back them up so you don't lose them.

 1. Copy and paste

 The simplest backup: open each note, select all (Ctrl+A or Cmd+A), and paste into a text file, Word doc, or another app.
 Works for any notepad.
-For apps like NoteThePoint, use the Copy button in the toolbar to grab the full note (title + content) in one go.
+For our Free Online Notepad, use the Copy button in the toolbar to grab the full note (title + content) in one go.
 Paste into a file and save it somewhere safe—desktop, Documents, or cloud storage.

 2. Print to PDF